-Before an adoption of a child, the Court has to determine by clear and convincing evidence whether or not the child is available for adoption under CRS §19-5-203.
-This could be determined because the second parent’s parental rights have been terminated in a dependency and neglect case, a parent may voluntarily relinquish rights when there is an adoption filed, there could be a death of one parent, or the Court has to find a parent “intended to abandoned the child” as the parent either 1) has not provided financial support for a year, OR 2) has not had contact with the child for a hearing.
-The “year” period is the 12-month period immediately preceding the filing for termination of parental rights and the petition for adoption.
+Before the adoption of a child, the Court must determine by clear and convincing evidence that the child is available for adoption under CRS §19-5-203.
+This can be based on one of the following: the second parent’s parental rights have been terminated in a dependency and neglect case, a parent voluntarily relinquished their rights when there is an adoption filed, or the death of one parent.
+Additionally, the Court may find that a parent abandoned the child if the parent has not provided financial support for a year or more or has not had contact with the child for an extended amount of time.
+The “year” period is the 12-month period immediately preceding the filing for termination of parental rights and the Petition for Adoption.

 In determining whether financial support has or has not been provided to the child, the Court looks to the following considerations.
 Did the parent:

-- As child support is the right of the child, “the support must go to the children’s daily care and cannot be used for expenditures made for the parent.”
+As child support is the right of the child, Courts find that child support must go to the child’s daily care and not personal expenditures for the parent.

-- Taking into the “understanding that parents have different resources available and that courts should consider a parent’s means when scrutinizing the reasonableness of the payments.”
+This means that Courts take into consideration that parents have different resources available to them and the Court should consider a parent’s individual means when looking at the reasonableness of the payments.

 See In re the Interest of Minor Children Baby A and Baby B, 363, P.3d 193 (Colo.
 2015).